 2. Let go of your own expectations

 Sometimes, we don’t realise that the pressure we’re feeling can be in part, put there by ourselves.
 Try these strategies to ease self-imposed pressure:

 Every day, repeat something empowering to yourself to set you up for the day.
 This could be “I am doing a great job”, “today will be a good day”, “this is only temporary”, or “I am confident and capable”.
 This can be in your head, or even done with your family over breakfast—but is a great way to set yourself up for each day in a positive mindset.

-It’s easy to put pressure on yourself to try and tick everything off a list during the day, especially when you’re homeschooling.
-The problem is, as you know, that home isn’t school, and that comes with many many other things to deal with.
+It’s easy to put pressure on yourself to try and tick everything off a list during the day.
 Experiment with having a “possible activity buffet”, and moving tasks to a “done” list under each day—this triggers the reward centre of the brain every time you do something, rather than triggering the stress response at the sight of an incomplete list.

 If you follow certain parents painting a perfect representation of juggling it all on social media… stop following them.
 No one needs the extra pressure.

 Get a free guide on taking better care of your brain

 Enter your email below to get 10 small habits to build into your everyday routine that are easy as well as weekly braincare tips.